Left Demazure-Lusztig operators on equivariant (quantum) cohomology and K theory: Motivic Chern classes of Schubert cells and left DL operators

 \end{thm} \begin{proof} It suffices to prove the second equality, as the first one can be deduced by applying $w_0^L$.
 To prove the second equality, we utilize Theorem \ref{thm:dual2} and Lemma \ref{lemma:Kcomm}(c) to obtain:

 Then from Theorem \ref{thm:MCR}, the last expression equals

 Finally, the last two identities follow from \end{proof}

-We continue towards investigating the actions of the left DL operators on K-theoretic Schubert classes for any $G/P$.
+We continue towards investigating the actions of the left DL operators on motivic Chern and Segre classes for any $G/P$.
 The ideas of proofs are the same as in cohomology, but the formulae get more involved.
 We need the following lemma. \begin{lem}\cite[Lemma 2.1]{deodhar:bruhatII} For any simple root $\alpha_i$ and $w\in W^P$, exactly one of the following occurs: \begin{enumerate} \item $s_iw<w$, in which case, $s_iw\in W^P$ as well; \item $s_iw>w$ and $s_iw\in W^P$; \item $s_iw>w$ and $s_iw\notin W^P$.
 In this case, $s_iw=ws_j$ for some simple reflection $s_j$ in $W_P$. \end{enumerate} \end{lem}

 First of all, for the motivic Chern classes of the Schubert cells, we have the following theorem. \begin{thm} For any $w\in W^P$ and any simple reflection $s_i$, we have

 \end{thm} \begin{remark} Using $w_0^L\mathcal{T}_{\alpha_i}^Lw_0^L=\calT_{-w_0\alpha_i}^{L,\vee}$ and $w_0^LMC_y(X_{wW_P}^\circ)=MC_y(X^{w_0wW_P,\circ})$, we can get a similar formula for the action of $\mathcal{T}_{\alpha_i}^{L,\vee}$ on $MC_y(X^{wW_P,\circ})$.
 Same comment applies to the action of $\mathcal{T}_{i}^L$ on $SMC_y(X_{wW_P}^\circ)$ in Theorem \ref{thm:SMCTL} below. \end{remark} \begin{proof} We first consider the case when $P=B$.
 In this case, due to the quadratic relation $(\mathcal{T}_i^L+1)(\mathcal{T}_i^L+y)=0$, the statement for the case $s_iw<w$ can be deduced from the case $s_iw>w$.
 In the latter case, by Theorem \ref{thm:MCR},